Astruum0/ytrack/subjects/hello-world/README.md

 Create a repository named `piscine-csharp-discovery`

-Once created, clone and cd into the repo and run this command:
+Once created, clone this repo, then go to `CSharpDiscovery/CSharpDiscovery` and run this command:

 ```sh
 dotnet new console
 ```

-This will create a few files, including a file named `Program.cs`.
+This will create two files, including a file named `Program.cs`.
 This file will be used to let you test your functions.
 Use :

 ```sh
 dotnet run